List of VFL/AFL players to have played 200 games for one club

 This is a list of players who have played at least 200 games for one club in the Australian Football League (AFL), previously known as the Victorian Football League (VFL).
-This list includes only senior home-and-away matches and finals; representative games (i.e. State of Origin or international rules), pre-season and night series games are excluded from the totals.
+This list refers to premiership matches (i.e. home-and-away matches and finals matches) only; representative games (i.e. State of Origin or international rules) and pre-season/night series games are excluded.